IBNorm: Information-Bottleneck Inspired Normalization for Representation Learning

 Building on this insight, we aim to enhance conventional variance-centric NOP ($\psi$) operator with an IB-inspired compression operation.
-Rather than treating normalization as a mere stabilizer, we reinterpret it as an information filter that produces representations that are both compact and predictive, bridging optimization stability and information-theoretic optimality.
-Directly optimizing Eqn.\eqref{ibpro1} is infeasible due to costly mutual information estimation over the unknown joint distribution $p_{X,Y}$, but it provides a guiding principle: normalization should go beyond variance standardization to encourage information-preserving activations.
-We introduce our IB-inspired normalization in Sec.\ref{methodss} and theoretically justify its superiority and improved generalization in Sec.~\ref{sec:theory}.
+Rather than treating normalization as a mere stabilizer, we reinterpret it as an information filter that produces representations that are both compact and predictive, bridging optimization stability and information-theoretic optimality. \re{Directly optimizing Eqn.~\eqref{ibpro1} as an additional IB-based training loss is infeasible due to two main reasons: (1) the computational cost of estimating mutual information using auxiliary MI neural estimators over the unknown joint distribution $p_{X,Y}$, and (2) the significant training overhead and sample complexity associated with such MI neural estimators (see details in Appendix~\ref{app:ib2}).} However, it provides a guiding principle: normalization should go beyond variance standardization to encourage information-preserving activations.
+We introduce our IB-inspired normalization in Sec.~\ref{methodss} and theoretically justify its superiority and improved generalization in Sec.~\ref{sec:theory}.